Kyushu Fukuoka Kyushu's historic gateway to Asia

 Fukuoka is well connected by both rail and air.
 The prefecture has multiple stops on both the JR Kyushu Shinkansen and the JR Sanyo Shinkansen, which links to Hiroshima, Osaka, Kyoto and Tokyo.
 Fukuoka Airport is extremely close to the city center.
 Fukuoka City’s Hakata Port offers ferries to South Korea and to many of Kyushu’s smaller islands.

 Fukuoka City is the prefecture’s main transport center, and from here you can easily board a train, bus or ferry that will take you to the rest of the prefecture and to other places in Kyushu.
 Hakata Station in Fukuoka City is the prefecture's rail hub, a terminus of both the Sanyo and Kyushu shinkansen lines.
-The Nishitetsu Group runs most of the local public transport and offers seasonal passes aimed at visitors to get around both Fukuoka City and the rest of the prefecture.
-Trains to Hiroshima and Nagasaki from Fukuoka City take a little over an hour each, while Tokyo is accessible by air in two hours or bullet train in six hours.
+It takes one hour by shinkansen from Hiroshima to Fukuoka City, approximately two hours by train from Nagasaki to Fukuoka, and two hours by plane or five hours by shinkansen from Tokyo.
 Fukuoka is also very accessible from Asia via international flights.

 - The annual plum blossom display at Dazaifu Tenmangu Shrine